dikortis/LetsTalkETC/Episodes/Episode_10.md

 okay alright so as
-if I could just interject this is maybe semi tan gentle but what is going on with the dash guys they are just so impressive they they were doing anonymous currency you know I I guess before anybody else and their net and now they have the basically voting mechanism and so they amend too bad we
+if I could just interject this is maybe semi tan gentle but what is going on with the Dash guys they are just so impressive they they were doing anonymous currency you know I guess before anybody else and their net and now they have the basically voting mechanism and so they amend too bad we